Niklas9/django-showurls/README.md

     pip install django-showurls

-## TODOs
+## Todos
-* should probably add some system tests that tests the actual command (./manage.py showurls) on a arbitrary Django project
+* should probably add some system tests that tests the actual command (./manage.py showurls) on arbitrary Django projects
-* see if we can inspect what each view connect to each url accepts HTTP methods, what kind of inputs etc
+* look into if we can inspect what HTTP methods a specific url accepts (by looking at the corresponding view?)

 ## License